[REUTERS PHARMA EUROPE 2026]

 WHY THESE MATTER

-If your leadership is asking what our AI strategy is and you need more than a vendor slide deck, these sessions give you the peer benchmarks and evaluation rigour to build a credible answer.
+If your leadership is asking "what's our AI strategy?" and you need more than a vendor slide deck, these sessions give you peer benchmarks and evaluation rigour from teams that have actually shipped.
+GSK and Takeda are both sending commercial technology leadership to the data infrastructure panel.
+There's also a session on solving AI adoption through behavioural science (Thu 23 April, 16:10).
+This is exactly the lens most implementations are missing.

 Launch Excellence & Go-to-Market